rachelnadia/week-three/notes.md

 # Notes for Week Three

-- I remember using ArcGIS in grade 9 geography for an assignment

 - the 'soft' history refers to the visual results of the data analysis

-- the 'hard' hitory is the analytical thinking of what this means
+- the 'hard' history is the analytical thinking of what this means

 - the addition of layers int he visuals - in this case the stationers - allows for a better visualization of patterns